crispinprojects/talkcalendar/README.md

 ./install-talkcalendar.sh
 ```

 The installer assumes that you are a member of the sudo group and that the GTK4 libraries are installed.
-If not, go to the building section below and the following terminal command instructions to install the required packages.
+If not, go to the build Talk Calendar section below and use the terminal command instructions to install the required packages.

 To uninstall Talk Calendar run the script below